Ralph Works Chaney

 Ralph Works Chaney (August 24, 1890 – March 3, 1971) was an American paleobotanist.
+Chaney was the first paleobotanist to develop in detail the use of morphological characters of fossil leaves to deduce ecological information of the given era.
+He was also the first to use quantitative study of fossil floras in an attempt to arrive at a precise estimate of species dominance in vegetation, understanding that species in a given ecosystem evolve cooperatively.

 Early life

-Chaney was born on August 24, 1890 in Brainerd, Illinois.
+Chaney was born on August 24, 1890, in Brainerd, Illinois.
 He attended Hyde Park Academy High School, and began to cultivate his interest in ornithology.
 He became an avid bird watcher and collected a series of bird eggs and skins.
 After his graduation, Chaney briefly moved to South Dakota before enrolling at the University of Chicago in the fall of 1908.
 It was here where his interests shifted from ornithology to botany, and eventually paleobotany.
 He earned his B.S. degree in geology from the University of Chicago in 1912.